Skip to content

 Plotter for monitoring the optimization.

-Solver passed to dynamiqs.
+Method passed to Dynamiqs.

-Gradient passed to dynamiqs.
+Gradient passed to Dynamiqs.

 Filepath of where to save optimization results.